eduCarv/react-website-01/README.md

 It shows how to create a Data.js to ensure more flexibility in the stylizing section.

+You can see the final project here: http://bit.ly/bitbankapp

 ## <img src="https://devicon.dev/devicon.git/icons/react/react-original.svg" alt="javascript" width="35" height="35"/> Installing ( Web )

 If you got interested and want to try this project you need to: